Assurance of Salvation

 Nothing about walking aisles or praying specific prayers.

-Shaking free from those cobwebs was one of the most liberating moments of my life!
+Shaking free from those restraints was one of the most liberating moments of my life!

 In Him, you also, after listening to the message of truth, the gospel of your salvation—having also believed, you were sealed in Him with the Holy Spirit of promise,